 Move the Sprinkler

 When you water your lawn, you have the task of moving the sprinkler periodically so that each section of your yard gets watered.
-Instead of heading outside to do this yourself, make this one of the chores your kids are in charge of.
+A sprinkler is essential for keeping your garden healthy with just how convenient it is in keeping your lawn looking immaculate.
+If you happen to be having issues with your sprinkler in any way, it’s best you access professional help for repairs, like sprinklerdoctors.com, because it is a vital part of your garden equipment (as well as a fun way to entertain the kids!).
+Instead of heading outside to move the sprinkler around yourself, make this one of the chores your kids are in charge of.
 To your kids, this chore will be something fun they look forward to since they can run around and play in the sprinkler after they have moved it to a new location!

 Water the Flowers